 Transformation comes through a combination of strategic thinking, strategic planning, and being prepared to take advantage of opportunities that arise.
-A number of initiatives are currently underway:
+A number of initiatives have been completed or are currently underway:

-- Repurposing Project Housing inmates by custody classification and needs will increase safety and delivery of services - Mission Specific Housing Providing housing opportunities for inmates that address needs and improve quality of life - Intelligence Network Building an intelligence network across the agency as part of a proactive security system - Staff Culture Survey Using research to determine employee needs - Sentence Calculation Automation Project Electronic calculation of sentences to ensure accuracy - Justice Reinvestment Initiative LB605 brings substantial changes designed to reduce the rate of incarceration - VERA Institute, Restrictive Housing Reform LB598 outlines significant changes to the use of Restrictive Housing within NDCS.
-The Vera "Safe Alternatives to Segregation" project will help guide our work - Risk/Needs/Responsivity tool for case management Contract awarded and staff training underway by March, 2016 - Justice Program Assessment Council of State Governments project to assess inmate/parolee programming and make recommendations for improvements - Validated Classification Tool Revisions to the existing tool are nearly completed.
-Independent validation to be conducted by UNO - Inmate Health Care Plan Establishing the level of health care services for inmates consistent with the "community standard of care" - Recruitment and hiring Addressing the staff vacancy issues by hiring a diverse, qualified workforce using data driven processes and by reducing turnover - Custody Staffing Analysis Establishing a custody staffing model and the appropriate staffing level for each of the facilities - Performance measurement, data guided improvements A culture of operational excellence depends on metrics to guide strategies.
-NDCS is quickly becoming a data driven organization excellence is a culture where principles, methodologies, and tools enable continuous process improvement in every area of the organization: Incremental change that increases quality and efficiency and reduces waste - simpler, easier, faster, better!
+- Repurposing Project Housing inmates by custody classification and needs will increase safety, and delivery of services. - Mission Specific Housing Providing housing opportunities for inmates that address needs and improve quality of life.
+Protective Management Unit at TSCI and Active Senior units at TSCI & NSP are operating examples. - Intelligence Network Building an intelligence network across the agency as part of a proactive security system.
+Intel Team established in November, 2015 - Staff Culture Survey Using research to determine employee needs, published in June 2016 - Sentence Calculation Automation Project Electronic calculation of sentences to ensure accuracy - roll-out scheduled for September 2016 - Justice Reinvestment Initiative LB605 brings substantial changes designed to reduce the rate of incarceration.
+ADP has dropped by 75 inmates, and is trending downward. - Restrictive Housing Reform LB598 outlines significant changes to the use of Restrictive Housing within NDCS.
+Rules and regulations published in June, 2016. - Risk/Needs/Responsivity tool for case management Implementation began July 5, 2016. - Justice Program Assessment Council of State Governments project completed in June 2016.
+Results will be used to improve inmate programming. - Validated Classification Tool Testing and final modifications to the revised tool to begin in September 2016. - ▶ Inmate Health Care Plan Published in July 2016. - Recruitment and hiring Addressing the staff vacancy issues by hiring a diverse, qualified workforce using data driven processes and by reducing turnover. - Custody Staffing Analysis The custody staffing model and analysis of the facilities was completed in July 2016 biennial budget being developed. - Performance measurement, data guided improvements A culture of operational excellence depends on metrics to guide strategies.
+NDCS is working hard to become a data driven organization.